miguelmartens/cnpa-study-guide/README.md

 A critical aspect is discoverability – which is where internal developer portals shine.
 They list what capabilities are available and how to use them (documentation).
 So, platform APIs don't necessarily mean a raw HTTP API (though it could); it encompasses any interface that developers use to interact with the platform programmatically.

-From the perspective of the CPNA exam, understanding that CRDs and Kubernetes extension points are one powerful way to implement platform APIs (the platform itself becomes extensible) is likely key.
+From the perspective of the CNPA exam, understanding that CRDs and Kubernetes extension points are one powerful way to implement platform APIs (the platform itself becomes extensible) is likely key.
 It ties back to IDP concepts (discussed later in Developer Experience).
 In summary, platform APIs allow internal platform capabilities to be consumed in a self-serve, programmatic way, reducing friction and accelerating development.

 ## Infrastructure Provisioning with Kubernetes (and Beyond)